stoddart/stoddart.github.io/_posts/2024-09-08-managing-dotfiles-with-chezmoi.md

 ## Trial and error

 In the past, to achieve this I had tried several methods.
 The first time, I used [an install script](https://blog.smalleycreative.com/using-git-and-github-to-manage-your-dotfiles/).
 Doing it that way was somewhat awkward because it created symlinks and I needed to follow up and edit file permissions to make them executable.
-It also lacked idempotence, because if I ran the script twice it was possible to erase the original dotfiles before the script ran again.
+It also lacked idempotence, because if I ran the script twice by mistake it was possible to erase the original dotfiles before the script ran again.

 That setup didn't last long.
 I remembered [GNU stow](https://www.gnu.org/software/stow/) and decided that it might be a solution, since Stow is cross-platform and has very simple [git](https://git-scm.com/) integration.
 However, after using Stow to manage my dotfiles for a few years, I experienced the shortcomings: